 None of the funds provided under this award may be made available to encourage, mobilize, publicize, or manage mass-migration caravans towards the United States southwest border.
 Funds may not be made available for legal counseling on the United States asylum process; and/or for referrals to legal representation in the United States.

+Certification Regarding Compliance with Applicable Federal Anti-Discrimination Laws

+If the place of performance or delivery of any award made under this NOFO will be within the United States, applicants are advised that they will be required to certify the following at

+the time of award:

+1) Its compliance in all respects with all applicable Federal anti-discrimination laws is

+material to the government’s payment decisions for purposes of section 3729(b)(4) of

+title 31, United States Code and;

+2) It does not operate any programs promoting Diversity, Equity, and Inclusion that violate

+any applicable Federal anti-discrimination laws.
+A program promoting Diversity, Equity,

+and Inclusion means a program whose purpose is to promote preferences based on race,

+color religion, sex, or national origins, such as in training or hiring.

 Applicants are advised that IHEs must certify the following at the time of award, and that this certification requirement must be included in any subaward agreements to IHEs: